-Anonymous Disclosures
+Anonymous Disclosures:

 You should put your name to your disclosure whenever possible.
 Disclosures made anonymously will still be considered at the discretion of the School.
-However, it is helpful to have your name in case further information is required.
+However, it is helpful to have your name in case further information is required to help to investigate a disclosure.
+For the avoidance of doubt, a whistleblower will not be expected to prove their disclosure.